 2019 has seen a dramatic increase in ransomware and brute-force attacks, with the latest McAfee Labs Threat Report revealing that ransomware increased by 118% in the first quarter of 2019.
 That access is increasingly being gained via brute-force attacks to open and exposed remote access points such as RDP.
-To ensure networks are protected, RDP security must be part of any comprehensive network security plan.

 As soon as you enable remote functionality on a Windows server, you open its RDP ports to the outside world, specifically ports 3389, 3387, 3392.
 So, if your server is directly connected to the Internet, you are vulnerable to RDP brute-force and vulnerability attacks.
 Cameyo’s own research into brute force attacks revealed that the average internet-connected server currently faces 150K brute force-triggered password attempts per week, performed by automated bots, scripts, viruses and zombie machines.
 And RDP exploits are also part of the broader security equation, with vulnerabilities such as BlueKeep.